 '''

-======[heka.all-report]======
+======[heka.all-report]=======

 inputRecycleChan:

 InChanCapacity: 100

 InChanLength: 99

 injectRecycleChan:

 InChanCapacity: 100

 InChanLength: 98

 Router:

 InChanCapacity: 50

 InChanLength: 0

 ProcessMessageCount: 26

+'''

+'''

 ProtobufDecoder-0:

 InChanCapacity: 50

 InChanLength: 0

 ProtobufDecoder-1:

 InChanCapacity: 50

 InChanLength: 0

 ProtobufDecoder-2:

 InChanCapacity: 50

 InChanLength: 0

 ProtobufDecoder-3:

 InChanCapacity: 50

 InChanLength: 0

 DecoderPool-ProtobufDecoder:

 InChanCapacity: 4

 InChanLength: 4

 OpsSandboxManager:

-'''

-'''

 InChanCapacity: 50

 InChanLength: 0

 MatchChanCapacity: 50

 MatchChanLength: 0

 MatchAvgDuration: 0

 ProcessMessageCount: 0

 hekabench_counter:

 InChanCapacity: 50

 InChanLength: 0

 MatchChanCapacity: 50

 MatchChanLength: 0

 MatchAvgDuration: 445

 ProcessMessageCount: 0

 InjectMessageCount: 0

 Memory: 20644

 MaxMemory: 20644

 MaxInstructions: 18

 MaxOutput: 0

 ProcessMessageAvgDuration: 0

 TimerEventAvgDuration: 78532

 LogOutput:

 InChanCapacity: 50

 InChanLength: 0

 MatchChanCapacity: 50

 MatchChanLength: 0

 MatchAvgDuration: 406

 DashboardOutput:

 InChanCapacity: 50

 InChanLength: 0

 MatchChanCapacity: 50

 MatchChanLength: 0

 MatchAvgDuration: 336

-To enable the HTTP interface, you will need to enable the dashboard output plugin, see Dashboard Output.
+To enable the HTTP interface, you will need to enable the dashboard output plugin, see DashboardOutput.

-2.11 Extending Heka
+2.10 Extending Heka

 The core of the Heka engine is written in the Go programming language.
-Heka supports six different types of plugins (inputs, splitters, decoders, filters, encoders, and outputs), which are also written in Go.
+Heka supports five different types of plugins (inputs, decoders, filters, encoders, and outputs), which are also written in Go.
 This document will try to provide enough information for developers to extend Heka by implementing their own custom plugins.
 It assumes a small amount of familiarity with Go, although any reasonably experienced programmer will probably be able to follow along with no trouble.

-Note: Heka also supports the use of security sandboxed Lua code for implementing the core logic of every plugin type except splitters.
+NOTE: Heka also supports the use of security sandboxed Lua code for implementing the core logic of decoder, filter, and encoder plugins.
 This document only covers the development of Go plugins.
 You can learn more about sandboxed plugins in the Sandbox section.

-2.11.1 Definitions
+2.10.1 Definitions

-You should be familiar with the Glossary terminology before proceeding.
+You should be familiar with the glossary terminology before proceeding.

-2.11.2 Overview
+2.10.2 Overview

-Each Heka plugin type performs a specific task.
-Inputs receive input from the outside world and inject the data into the Heka pipeline.
-Splitters slice the input stream into individual records.
-Decoders turn binary data into Message objects that Heka can process.
-Filters perform arbitrary processing (aggregation, collation, monitoring, etc.) of Heka message data.
-Encoders serialize Heka messages into arbitrary byte streams.
-Outputs send data from Heka back to the outside world.
+Each Heka plugin type performs a specific task: inputs receive input from the outside world and inject the data into the Heka pipeline, decoders turn binary data into Message objects that Heka can process, filters perform arbitrary processing of Heka message data, encoders serialize Heka messages into arbitrary byte streams, and outputs send data from Heka back to the outside world.
 Each specific plugin has some custom behaviour, but it also shares behaviour w/ every other plugin of that type.
 A UDPInput and a TCPInput listen on the network differently, and a LogstreamerInput (reading files off the file system) doesn't listen on the network at all, but all of these inputs need to interact w/ the Heka system to access data structures, gain access to decoders to which we pass our incoming data, respond to shutdown and other system events, etc.

 To support this all Heka plugins except encoders actually consist of two parts: the plugin itself, and an accompanying "plugin runner".
-Inputs have an InputRunner, splitters have a SplitterRunner, decoders have a DecoderRunner, filters have a FilterRunner, and Outputs have an OutputRunner.
+Inputs have an InputRunner, decoders have a DecoderRunner, filters have a FilterRunner, and Outputs have an OutputRunner.
 The plugin itself contains the plugin-specific behaviour, and is provided by the plugin developer.
 The plugin runner contains the shared (by type) behaviour, and is provided by Heka.
-When Heka starts a plugin, it first creates and configures a plugin instance of the appropriate type, then it creates a plugin runner instance of the appropriate type, passing in the plugin.
+When Heka starts a plugin, it a) creates and configures a plugin instance of the appropriate type, b) creates a plugin runner instance of the appropriate type (passing in the plugin), and c) calls the Start method of the plugin runner.
+Most plugin runners (all except decoders) then call the plugin's Run method, passing themselves and an additional PluginHelper object in as arguments so the plugin code can use their exposed APIs to interact w/ the Heka system.